-- Up to three times the amount of damages caused the government - As of May 2022, FCA civil monetary penalties range from \$12,537 to \$25,076 per violation. (this amount may be adjusted periodically for inflation) Exclusion from Medicare and Medicaid.
+- Fines of up to three times the amount of damages caused the government - Penalties per violation with amounts adjusted for inflation. - Exclusion from Medicare and Medicaid.

 Under the federal False Claims Act, any person with knowledge of false claims or statements submitted to the federal government may bring a lawsuit under seal on behalf of the United States government (a qui tam lawsuit) against the person or entity that submitted the false claim.